 This keeps your watering schedule very consistent, which will benefit your hostas greatly.

 Irrigation systems are probably the best and easiest way to water hostas, although it, of course, depends on your preferences.

 Irrigation systems are a hands-off method that allows you to deeply and consistently water your hosta garden.

 You can schedule your watering for a specific time and control the flow of the water to the plants so that the soil is evenly saturated.
 This will promote healthy root growth.

 Drip emitters and micro sprinklers do plug up.
 Check to see that your system works frequently.

 Epsom salt helps hostas if the soil has a magnesium deficiency.
 Otherwise, it is unneeded.

-It’s best not to water your hostas in the evening unless they are in desperate need of a drink.
-Soil dries slower at this time of day, and when the surface is left wet overnight you’re more likely to attract garden pests such as slugs.
+It’s best not to water your hostas in the evening unless they desperately need a drink.
+Soil dries slower at this time of day, and when the surface is left wet overnight, you’re more likely to attract garden pests such as slugs.

 The secret to watering hostas is to choose the right soil, then to water deeply and often.
 This advice should make your hostas flourish.